fredldotme/fredldotme.github.io/README.md

 - GhostCloud: a synchronization framework and app in C++ with Qt
 - WayDroid: A solution to run Android apps on GNU/Linux
 - Tide IDE: A WebAssembly & Linux app environment for developers
+- Unity 7: The former desktop environment shipped by Ubuntu

 Halium contributions:
 - Android HALs: parts of integrating OS with Halium-compatible HALs